Should you always use a VPN?

 Learn more

-Beyond security, a VPN also unlocks access to geo-restricted content and services – whether it’s streaming platforms or region-locked websites.
-The best services handle all of this without killing your connection speed or breaking your budget.
+Beyond security, using a VPN is one of the key steps in accessing geo-restricted content and services, including streaming platforms or region-locked websites.
+The best VPN providers handle all of this without affecting your connection speed much or making a noticeable dent in your wallet.

 - Stay private and anonymous online